 In the book The Big Oyster, Mark Kurlansky writes “before the 20th century, when people thought of New York, they thought of oysters.”
 Though that sentiment along with New York’s oyster population has diminished over the past two centuries with the city’s drastic growth, oysters are currently making a strong comeback in Mahattan via the Oyster Restoration Research Project.
-At a handful locations around New York, these once prevalent mollusks are being reintroduced into waterways like the Gowanus Canal where they act as natural filters, removing decades worth of toxins and other pollutants.
+At a handful locations around New York, these once prevalent mollusks are being reintroduced into waterways like the Gowanus Canal.
+In these waters they act as natural filters, removing decades worth of toxins and other pollutants.
 While oyster-tecture, as it’s come to be known, is improving aquatic habitats around the city, the most coveted oyster varieties from both North American coasts are appearing on the menus of Manhattan eateries in fresher, tastier and more robust selections than ever before.
 Here’s our list of top eateries in NYC shucking these delicious and ecologically powerful bivalves, and more.

 While the space inside this East Village eatery may be small, Upstate offers one of the largest assortments of east and west coast oysters available in NYC.
 From the Long Island Sound to the Puget Sound, Upstate’s friendly and knowledgeable staff will be happy to guide you through their vast medley of shelled delicacies.
 Whether you prefer briny, coppery, milky, or floral – or haven’t the faintest idea what any of that means – they’ll help you mix and match over 20 oyster varieties with their similarly impressive selection of craft beers.
 Come during Happy Hour, and $12 will get you a pint and six oysters.
 And if that’s not enough to entice you, Shane Covey, Upstate’s genial and gracious owner, will swing by at the end of your meal and give you a piece of whiskey cake made by his wife.